 Just because you can automate an activity doesn’t mean it needs to be.
-On the other hand, avoiding automation can also negatively impact conversions and customer experience.
+On the other hand, avoiding automation on routine marketing tasks can also negatively impact conversions and customer experience.

-Just as much as under automation can overwhelm your team with tasks and delay responses, over automation can hinder personalisation and remove that human touch your customers expect.
-Finding the balance is where the true magic shines through.
+Just as much as under automation can overwhelm your team with repetitive tasks and delay responses, over automation can hinder personalisation and remove that human touch from your customer journey.
+Finding the balance is where the true magic shines through the marketing software.

-Powerful marketing automation provides the right information and tools to the right person, at the right time, by taking into account all of their activities across all your channels, their position in the buyer’s journey as well as persona demographics.
-Good marketing automation needs to be dynamic and consistently updated as more data is collected.
+Powerful marketing automation software provides the right information and tools to the right person, at the right time, by taking into account all of their activities across all your marketing channels, their position in the buyer’s journey as well as persona demographics.
+A good marketing automation solution needs to be dynamic and consistently updated as more data is collected through marketing campaigns.

 3. Benefits of marketing automation

-Marketing automation is not about replacing people in your teams – it’s about supporting them by removing the need to complete routine, time-consuming tasks.
+Marketing automation tools are not about replacing people in your teams – it’s about supporting them by removing the need to complete routine, time-consuming repetitive tasks.

-Give your team more time to focus on their core responsibilities by setting up automation and workflows that manage and organise incoming leads and only involving a team member at key points in their journey.
+Give your marketing department more time to focus on their core responsibilities by setting up automated marketing processes and workflows that manage and organise incoming leads and only involving a team member at key points in their journey.

 Improve attribution and ROI tracking